guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-2.md

   <em>Taking a break from the sun</em>
 </div>

 We walked around from structure to structure and tried reading the information on the boards set up in front of them.
 It was minimal and purely factual.
 We found the entire site lacking in narrative.
-There was nothing triggering the imagination for what went on out here, who these people allied with, which gods they worshipped and how, etc. The beautiful site suddenly seemed like a pile of rocked on an extremely scenic location.
+There was nothing triggering the imagination for what went on out here, who these people allied with, which gods they worshipped and how, etc. The beautiful site suddenly seemed like a pile of rocks on an extremely scenic location.
 The restoration was just structural.
 The bas-reliefs were all but gone.
 Perhaps a guide would have made sense but a basic narrative should have been provided on the site itself.
 Even the museum was a disaster with barely any information.

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/49654061228_224eab6db7_c.jpg" data-toggle="lightbox">